Home Page

 Museu Maricel

 Tip If you plan on seeing all of the museums you can save some money by buying an entrance ticket that covers all of them.
-This costs 6.50 euros for all three museums, rather than 3.50 euros per museum.
+This costs for all three museums, rather than the same amount per museum.
 It can be bought in any of the different museums and is valid for one month.

-If you enjoy art and your appetite has not been quenched by the three museums, there are a great deal of art galleries that you can visit throughout the town.
-For details on all of the art galleries in Sitges, see our Guide to Sitges Art Galleries.
+If you enjoy art and your appetite has not been quenched by the three museums, there are a fair number of art galleries that you can visit throughout the town.
+For details of the art galleries in Sitges, see our guide to Sitges art galleries.

 The Cemetery in Sitges